warren-bank/fork-Xanado/doc/README.md

 so you are recommended to run the compressor every so often to incorporate those words.

-## Internationalisation
-The UI uses the [Wikimedia jQuery.i18n framework](https://github.com/wikimedia/jquery.i18n) to support translations.
-Currently translation files are provided for English, (une très mauvaise traduction en) French, and (eine schlechte Übersetzung ins) German.
-To generate your own translation (or improve on Google's), copy `/i18n/en.json` to a file using your language code (e.g. `it` for Italian) and edit the new file to provide the translation.
-You can use `npm run tx` to check the completeness of your translations (requires an installation of `perl`).

 ## Flow of Control

-Players access the `/index.html` at the root of the distribution.
+Players access `/` on the server.
 This will load the `games` interface, which is used to view available games and create new games.

 A game is joined by opening a URL which identifies the game and player (`GET /join/gameKey/playerKey`).
 The server adds the player to the game and responds with the gameKey and playerKey.
 The `games` interface then opens a new window on `html/game.html`, which loads the UI.
-When the document is ready, it executes `/js/game.js`, which instantiates an object of the `Ui` class.
+When the document is ready, it executes `/js/game.js`, which creates the UI.

-Construction of the Ui object asks the server for the state of the game using a `GET /game/gameKey` URI.
+Construction of the UI object asks the server for the state of the game using a `GET /game/gameKey` URI.
 The server recognises this as a request for JSON, and serves up the game, as serialised by `js/game/Freeze.js`.
-The UI thaws this data and loads the game, then manually connects the `WebSocket`, attaching handlers for managing the socket (see Ui.attachSocketListeners).
+The UI thaws this data and loads the game, then manually connects the `WebSocket`, attaching handlers for managing the socket.

-Once construction is complete, the Ui will listen for events coming over the socket from the server and modify the Ui accordingly.
-These are `turn`, `tick`, `gameOverConfimed`, `nextGame`, `message`, and `connections`, that the server will send.
-With the exception of `message` these are all broadcast events, sent to all players.
+Once construction is complete, the UI will listen for events coming over the socket from the server and modify the client local copy of the game accordingly.
 It will also listen for events coming from the user, and will POST messages using the `/command` route to reflect user actions: `makeMove`, `challenge`, `swap`, `takeBack`, `pass`, `confirmGameOver`, `pause` and `unpause`.
-The server will pass these on to `js/game/Game.js` for handling.

 Information about a play is passed to the server in a `Move` object, and results are broadcast asynchronously as `turn` events parameterised by `Turn` objects.
 A single play will usually result in a single `Turn` object being broadcast, but there is no theoretical limit on the number of `Turn` objects that might be broadcast for a single interactive play.
-For example, a following robot play will result in a sequence of turns. `Turn` objects are recorded in the game history, allowing a full replay of game events at a later date (e.g. when refreshing the Ui.)
+For example, a robot play following a human play will result in a sequence of turns. `Turn` objects are recorded in the game history, allowing a full replay of game events at a later date (e.g. when refreshing the Ui.)

 ## Testing
 The `test` subdirectory contains unit tests for the server written using the `mocha` framework.
 Run them using `npm run test`.

 Also supported is test coverage analysis using `istanbul`; run `npm run coverage`.
 Coverage statistics are outout in the `coverage` directory.

 You can also run `eslint` on the code using `npm run lint`.

+## Internationalisation
+Xanado uses the [Wikimedia jQuery.i18n framework](https://github.com/wikimedia/jquery.i18n) to support translations.
+Currently translation files are provided for English, (une très mauvaise traduction en) French, and (eine schlechte Übersetzung ins) German.
+To generate your own translation, copy `/i18n/en.json` to a file using your language code (e.g. `it` for Italian) and edit the new file to provide the translation.
+You can use `npm run tx` to check the completeness of your translations.

 ## Documentation
 The code is documented using `jsdoc`.
-The documentation is automatically built when a new version is pushed to github, and can be found on <a href="https://cdot.github.io/CrosswordGame/">github pages</a>.
+The documentation is automatically built when a new version is pushed to github, and can be found on <a href="https://cdot.github.io/Xanado/">github pages</a>.

 For development, `npm run doc` will generate the documentation in the `doc` subdirectory.